rust-lang/rfcs/text/0000-dyn-upcasting.md

 The `Unsize` trait is the (unstable) way that Rust controls coercions into unsized values.
 We currently permit `dyn Trait1: Unsize<dyn Trait2>` precisely for the case where there is the same "principal trait" (i.e., non-auto-trait) and the set of auto-traits differ.
 This RFC extends that coercion to permit `dyn Trait1` to be unsized to `dyn Trait2` if `Trait2` is a (transitive) supertrait of `Trait1`.

-The *supertraits* of a trait `X` are defined as any trait `Y` such taht `X` has a where-clause `where Self: Y` (note that `trait X: Y` is short for `trait X where Self: Y`).
+The *supertraits* of a trait `X` are defined as any trait `Y` such that `X` has a where-clause `where Self: Y` (note that `trait X: Y` is short for `trait X where Self: Y`).
 This definition already exists in the compiler, and we already prohibit the supertrait relationship from being cyclic.

 Note that this is a *coercion* and not a *subtyping* rule.
 That is observable because it means, for example, that `Vec<Box<dyn Trait>>` cannot be upcast to `Vec<Box<dyn Supertrait>>`.
 Coercion is required because vtable cocercion, in general, requires changes to the vtable, as described in the vtable layout section that comes next.